LMCP vs Macuse vs iMCP: Which Mac MCP Server Should You Use?

 Where LMCP is stronger

-Neither sends your data to the cloud.
-Both run entirely on your Mac, use no API keys and require no OAuth tokens for your native apps — the whole point of a local Mac MCP server.
-The choice is not about privacy; it is about which apps and which AI clients you need.
+None of them send your data to the cloud.
+All three run entirely on your Mac, use no API keys and require no OAuth tokens for your native apps — the whole point of a local Mac MCP server.
+The choice is not about privacy; it is about which apps, which AI clients, andwhat it costs.

 Related Guides